drug-design/course/docs/chapters/adme-case-studies.md

 #### Type D

-Drug withdrawal of Type D refers to toxicity in which duration or time of administration is critical and the response is delayed, even for years.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-d-4efad4fe'><i class='fa fa-play' aria-hidden='true'></i></button>Drug withdrawal of Type D refers to toxicity in which duration or time of administration is critical and the response is delayed, even for years.
 Examples of type D toxicity include carcinogenesis and teratogenesis.
 As indicated above, there are no examples of drugs withdrawn for Type D toxicity over the last 25 years; we are therefore mainly concerned in this review with types A, B and C.
 *[nce]: New Chemical Entity: a compound not previously described.